solita/solita.github.com/_posts/2022-03-07-running-clojure-on-constrained-memory.md

 memory.
 In this case, a new memory allocation inside the JVM likely throws an [OutOfMemoryError](https://docs.oracle.com/en/java/javase/11/docs/api/java.base/java/lang/OutOfMemoryError.html).
-This error can in theory be caught and handled, but it difficult to do it reliably or even figure out a sensible course of action.
+This error can in theory be caught and handled, but it is difficult to do it reliably or even figure out a sensible course of action.
 Doing almost anything is likely to require further allocations from the heap.

 To summarize, it seems that the range of reasonable values for the heap size is quite large.
-The low end low end of the range is constrained at least by the risk of having the program terminate on an unhandled OutOfMemoryError.
+The low end of the range is constrained at least by the risk of having the program terminate on an unhandled OutOfMemoryError.
 On the high end, the constraining factor is the increasing risk of starving the operating system of available